 Besides the aforementioned programs offered by 3 popular organizations, you can still try out other summer programs in many top Japanese universities.
 We will give you some summer program suggestions:

 Waseda University is one of the most prestigious universities in Japan, which is actively conducting various global courses for international students.
 Waseda has a four-week summer session at the undergraduate level.
 The application period for the 2022 Waseda Summer Session is March 1 (Tue) – March 25 (Fri), 2022!
 For more information, visit the Waseda Summer Session 2022.

 2. Keio Summer Program by Keio University:

 Keio University welcomes students from around the world to its new quarter-long Summer Program for academic and cultural learning opportunities in Japan, particularly in Tokyo.
 You will have a practical chance to study alongside Keio students in a two-month program (June – July).
 This program offers opportunities for undergraduate students to take Keio‘s credit-bearing courses during its second academic quarter.

-Participants will engage in a ten-day intensive program (July 6-16, 2020) and have a specialized course in Japan’s postwar.
+Participants engaged in a ten-day intensive program and a specialized course in Japan’s postwar in 2020.

 4. Summer School Program by Kansai University

 Participants will study their chosen subjects in English in the 2 or 4-week programs conducted by Kansai University.
 This program is especially highly recommended for those who are passionate about Japanese studies at a top-class university located in Osaka, the historical commercial hub of Japan.

 *Due to the pandemic, Summer School 2021 was unfortunately canceled.
 Kansai University hopes to reopen the program in 2022, so keep updated on the Summer School Program website here!

 With a range of aforementioned benefits, there’s no better way to spend your vacation than by enrolling in our summer study abroad program in Japan.